PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 * various wording improvements
 * added Implementation note from Knot, expanded the BIND one with the GitLab MR URL
 * reduced requirement level from MUST to SHOULD, like the original texts

+From draft-ietf-dnsop-nsec-ttl-00 to draft-ietf-dnsop-nsec-ttl-02:

+* updated the second bit of wrong text in 5155

 {numbered="false"}
 # Acknowledgements